cloudfoundry-attic/garden-windows/api-differences.md

 1. No support for `Privileged` contianers (the flag is ignored)
 2. `User` flag is ignored (`garden-windows` creates a new user for each container)
+3. Stdin is not supported (stdout/stderr enforce newlines)